Sunaina015/android-sdk-sample/README.md

 ### Logger

-A logger has been added to the SDK allowing users to tracks event more easily.
-3 different level for 3 different types of informations:
+A logger has been added to the SDK allowing users to track events more easily.
+3 different levels for 3 different types of informations:

   1. DEBUG for every event dispatched through the eventbus.
   2. INFO to display methods results when calling a SDK method.